1966 Tennessee A&I Tigers football team

 The 1966 Tennessee A&I Tigers football team was an American football team that represented Tennessee Agricultural & Industrial State College as a member of the Midwestern Conference during the 1966 NCAA College Division football season.
 In their fourth season under head coach John Merritt, the Tigers compiled a perfect 10–0 record, won the Midwestern Conference championship, shut out five of ten opponents, defeated in the 1966 Grantland Rice Bowl, and outscored all opponents by a total of 410 to 51.
 The Tigers compiled a 24-game unbeaten streak that encompassed the 1965 and 1966 seasons.

 The team was also recognized as the 1966 black college national champion and was ranked No. 2 in the final small college rankings issued by the Associated Press and No. 3 in the final poll issued by the United Press International.
 The team's No. 2 ranking was the highest achieved by a black college team to that point in time.
 The Pittsburgh Courier called the 1966 Tennessee A&I team as "the finest force yet produced by Negro college football."

-On October 22, the Tigers became the first team to defeat the in Bragg Memorial Stadium and the first team to shut out the Rattlers in 16 years.
+On October 22, the Tigers became the first team to defeat the Florida A&M Rattlers in Bragg Memorial Stadium and the first team to shut out the Rattlers in 16 years.

 Three Tennessee A&I players were selected as first team players on the Pittsburgh Couriers 1966 All-America team: quarterback Eldridge Dickey, fullback Bill Tucker, and defensive tackle Claude Humphrey.
 Other key players included halfback Noland Smith and split end Johnnie Robinson.